immutables/immutables.github.io/criteria.md

 Overview
 --------

-**WARNING** Criteria API is currently considered in preview phase.
-We encourage users to try it out and give feedback but reserve the right to modify its API.
+{% include important.html content="Criteria API is currently considered in preview phase.
+We encourage users to try it out and give feedback but reserve the right to modify its API." %}

 The focus of Immutables Criteria is to provide database agnostic and efficient API for storing, querying and modifying documents expressed as immutable objects.